The Management Centre

 We’re proud to be helping or have helped, UNICEF, the World Health Organisation, the Federation of Red Cross and Red Crescent Societies, Greenpeace International, WWF, Concern Worldwide and Amnesty International.
 In the UK, we’ve worked with Mencap, Alzheimer’s Society, Oxford University, Care, WWF, Science Museum and the National Trust for Scotland.

-To find out how we’ve helped these organisations achieve their big ideas – and how we could help you – call Bernard Ross, Principal Director on +44 (0) 20 7978 1516.
-Alternatively you can email us at bernard@managementcentre.co.uk or go to our website at www.managementcentre.co.uk/fundraising-consultancy.
+To find out how we’ve helped these organisations achieve their big ideas – and how we could help you – call on +44 (0) 20 7978 1516.
+Alternatively you can email us at yvette@managementcentre.co.uk or find out more about our Consultancy partners here: https://www.managementcentre.co.uk/consultancy/

 And if you’d like access to some other Big Ideas visit www.managementcentre.co.uk/bigideas